-Drug induced immune hemolytic anemia (DIIHA) is an extremely rare blood disorder.
-According to research published in the journal Hematology, the condition is estimated to occur in one in every 1 million people (Garraty, 2009).
+Drug-induced immune hemolytic anemia (DIIHA) is an extremely rare blood disorder.
+The condition is estimated to occur in one in every one million people.

 Some drugs can cause your immune system to mistake your red blood cells for foreign invaders and make antibodies to attack them.
-This can cause your immune system to break down red blood cells and lead to anemia.
-Anemia occurs when you do not have enough healthy red blood cells to bring oxygen to your tissues.
-Stopping the medication can often control the condition, but in rare cases, a blood transfusion may be necessary.
-According to Hematology, in 2009, 125 medications were identified as causing this reaction (Garraty, 2009).
+This can cause your immune system to break down red blood cells, and consequently lead to anemia.
+Anemia occurs when you do not have enough healthy red blood cells to carry oxygen to your tissues.
+Stopping the medication can often control the condition, but in some cases, a blood transfusion may be necessary.

 The medications known to cause this condition include:

 - cephalosporin antibiotics

 - nonsteroidal anti-inflammatory drug (NSAID) pain relievers, such as ibuprofen

 Anyone can have an immune reaction to these medications.
 There is no way of knowing if a reaction will occur or whether you will be more sensitive to the medication until you begin taking it.

 Your doctor will conduct a physical exam and look for an inflamed spleen.
 If you have DIIHA, your spleen will likely become inflamed because it is trying to filter and remove all the red blood cells that are being broken down.

 Your doctor will also collect urine and blood samples for the tests described below.